Treatments and drugsBy Mayo Clinic staff

 Active surveillance carries a risk that the cancer may grow and spread between checkups, making it less likely to be cured.

 Radiation therapy uses high-powered energy to kill cancer cells.
 Prostate cancer radiation therapy can be delivered in two ways:

 - Radiation that comes from outside of your body (external beam radiation).
 During external beam radiation therapy, you lie on a table while a machine moves around your body, directing high-powered energy beams to your prostate cancer.
 You typically undergo external beam radiation treatments five days a week for several weeks.
 External beam radiation uses X-rays or protons to deliver the radiation.

 - Radiation placed inside your body (brachytherapy).
 Brachytherapy involves placing many rice-sized radioactive seeds in your prostate tissue.
 The radioactive seeds deliver a low dose of radiation over a long period of time.
 Your doctor implants the radioactive seeds in your prostate using a needle guided by ultrasound images.
 The implanted seeds eventually stop giving off radiation and don't need to be removed.

 Side effects of radiation therapy can include painful urination, frequent urination and urgent urination, as well as rectal symptoms, such as loose stools or pain when passing stools.
 Erectile dysfunction can also occur.
-There is a small risk of radiation causing another form of cancer, such as bladder cancer or rectal cancer, in the future.

 Hormone therapy is treatment to stop your body from producing the male hormone testosterone.
 Prostate cancer cells rely on testosterone to help them grow.
 Cutting off the supply of hormones may cause cancer cells to die or to grow more slowly.
 Hormone therapy options include: